Xaetral/SolverJS/README.md

-Note: Some scripts only work with the text in english and using chrome browser.
+Note: Some scripts only work with the text in english and using chrome browser (or edge).

 Available scripts:
 - whistleblowing